-The American Federation of Teachers (AFT), an Education international (EI) member organisation, has welcomed the introduction of the Paraprofessionals and Education Support Staff Bill of Rights, seeking to provide fair wages, comprehensive benefits and equitable working conditions to the dedicated paraeducators, classroom assistants, bus drivers and custodial workers “who form the bedrock of the education system.”
+The American Federation of Teachers (AFT) and the National Education Association (NEA), both affiliated to Education international (EI), have welcomed the introduction of the Paraprofessionals and Education Support Staff Bill of Rights, seeking to provide fair wages, comprehensive benefits and equitable working conditions to the dedicated paraeducators, classroom assistants, bus drivers and custodial workers “who form the bedrock of the education system.”

 The bill was introduced by US Senator Ed Markey of Massachusetts, alongside prominent co-sponsors Senators Bernie Sanders and Elizabeth Warren.

-It emphasises the importance of these education professional in maintaining essential services for schools and thriving students, especially since the onset of the COVID-19 pandemic.
+It emphasizes the importance of these education professional in maintaining essential services for schools and thriving students, especially since the onset of the COVID-19 pandemic.

 “The Paraprofessionals and Education Support Staff Bill of Rights recognizes the important role these educators play in our schools and in our kids’ lives,” said AFT President Randi Weingarten.
 “And [the bill also] calls for fairer pay, better benefits, workplace safety and access to training that will give these jobs and the folks who do them the respect they deserve.”

 In a message to ESP in support of the bill, NEA President Becky Pringle said: “Schools won’t work without you,” she said.
 “And I certainly couldn’t do my job without you.
 We salute you, we appreciate you, and we will win!”

 AFT and NEA were well represented among the 70 participants to the 2nd EI Education Support Personnel (ESP) Conference, held from 17th-18th May 2023 in Aveiro, Portugal, which adopted a strong statement urging governments to increase funding in education systems and to invest in trained and qualified ESP that have good working conditions, to ensure quality education for all.